BgeeDB/bgee_web/src/routes/support.tutorial-gene-page/tutorial-gene-page.md

 - "R" stands for bulk RNA-Seq
 - "SC" for single-cell RNA-Seq
-- "A" for Affymetrix
 - "I" for in situ hybridization
-- "E" for Expressed Sequence Tag (EST)

 It is possible to view/retrieve the processed data used to produce each call by following the "see source data" link in the "Link to source data" column.
 More information is provided in the **documentation to retrieve curated annotations and processed expression values**.